 Realising this has explained my deep sense of fear after seeing the video as I work out how to respond to Black Lives Matter as a youth and community worker.
 Gary Younge may be right in his analysis that the violence is inevitable and even necessary to bring about change, but I care about the lives and safety of the people I work with.
 I also know that street battles do not play to my (or their) strengths, however much I want change.

 As I try to take all of this in, I have been asking myself, what youth and community work can do to engage in all of this.
-We are informal educators, skilled in open critical dialogue, and there are plenty of ways into discussions with young people and adults about Black Lives Matters.
+We are informal educators, skilled in open critical dialogue, and there are plenty of ways into discussions with young people and adults about Black Lives Matter.
 It is out in the open, all over social media and available for us to talk about.
 There will no doubt be interesting discussions about ‘all lives matter’, about systemic violence against poor white communities and so on, as well as discussions about everyday racism and the damage it does.
-There may also be room for more nuanced musings e.g. the Americanised symbolism in some of the resistive gestures.
-What does ‘taking the knee’ mean here in the UK?
-What system does it imply allegiance to?
+There may also be room for more nuanced musings e.g. what does ‘taking the knee’ mean here in the UK?
+Has the gesture been altered, by also raising a fist?
+Where does that symbolism come from?
+What does it feel like to kneel for 8 minutes and 46 seconds – as Floyd’s killer did?
 We need to look for opportunities for making connections with the issues and experiences of the young people we work with and importantly, not close things down with dogmatic responses when we feel strongly about something (hard to do when we are passionate).

 Who we are matters in these discussions, but Black and white youth workers all have a responsibility to pick up on the opportunities for this anti-oppressive dialogue with the young people that we have relationships with.
 That can be done in on-line forums, detached, or wherever else we are working.
 The challenge is always about working out how to open up a space / culture for dialogue – the space where people can feel safe to think and feel while they explore new ways of looking at things.
 The restrictions of the Covid 19 lockdown don’t help, but I know that some youth and community workers are already doing this work.
 The rapidly developing actions emerging from Black Lives Matter give us plenty of opportunities to spark off interesting discussions with young people.
 One radical idea from some US states is to disband their police forces and replace them with specific public services which are equipped to deal with people and incidents in a more appropriate way.
 That seems to me, like a perfect discussion to have with young people in a youth work space!
 In all of this we need to make sure we have a good grasp of the issues – we need to do our homework and be well prepared.